Best Lakes in Oregon

 8. Cascade Lakes (A Pocket of INCREDIBLE Lakes in Oregon)

-Central Oregon’s Cascade Lakes are some of the most well-known lakes in Oregon, all of which can be accessed and viewed by taking the incredible 66 miles historical Cascade Lakes Scenic Byway.
-The Cascade Lakes are made up of 12 beautiful alpine lakes, offering something for everyone.
+Central Oregon’s Cascade Lakes are some of the most well-known lakes in Oregon, all of which can be accessed and viewed by taking the incredible 66-mile historical Cascade Lakes Scenic Byway.

 There are docks at Lava Lake near the Cascade Lakes.